Skip to main content

 Create a BCCNM account (if you haven't already) and apply for practising registration.
 US applicants do not need to apply to Inspire Global Assessments.

 We will review your identification documents and confirm your registration history through NURSYS.
 We will also need your most recent employer(s) to confirm information about your practice.
 Registration Services will provide instructions and forms to send to employers.
-Forms must be sent to BCCNM directly from the employer or regulator and must be completed in English.
+Forms must be sent to BCCNM directly from the employer.

 3. Competency assessment (if needed)